Chart Color Schemes

 Manifold Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified two major projects that could significantly impact the area's performance.
-These include Northern and Western Geelong Growth Areas, Barwon Health North, The Mill Newtown, and Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road).
+Two projects have been identified by AreaSearch as potentially impacting the area: Northern and Western Geelong Growth Areas, Barwon Health North, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), and Marshall Street Social Housing Renewal.

 Professional plan users can use the search below to filter and access additional projects.